osrg/gobgp/docs/sources/policy.md

     - AsPathSet: *aspath1*
     - AsPath length: *equal 2*

-  - If a route matches all these conditions, the route is accepted and added community "65100:20" and subtracted 200 from med value and prepended 65005 five times in its AS_PATH attribute.
+  - If a route matches all these conditions, the route is accepted and added community "65100:20" and subtracted 200 from med value and prepended 65005 five times in its AS_PATH attribute, and also next-hop 10.0.0.1 is set.

  ```toml
  # example 4